geoschem/GCHP/docs/source/user-guide/debugging.rst

 Debugging
 =========

-This page provides strategies for debugging GCHP.
+This page provides strategies for investigating errors encountered while using GCHP.

 .. contents:: Table of contents
     :depth: 4